games-automata-play/games-automata-play.github.io/_posts/2019-04-06-equivalence_weighted_automata.md

 Let $u$ in $X_{k+1}$, since $X_{k+1} = X_k$ we have that $u$ is in $X_k$, so by definition $u \cdot M$ is in $X_{k+1}^p$, which means that $u$ is in $X_{k+2}$.
 * This is a dimension argument: the sequence $(\text{dim}(X_k))_{k \in \N}$ is non-increasing, takes values in $[0,Q-1]$, and stabilises as soon as it hits twice the same value.
 Note that we **do** need the property above saying that once the same value is hit twice then the sequence stabilises.
-There is a special place in hell for people who forget to prove that property.
+There is a special place in hell for people who forget to state (and prove) that property.
 * We first prove by induction on $k$ that $X_k$ is the set of $u \in \R^Q$ such that for all $w \in \Sigma^{\le k}$, we have $\alpha \cdot \Delta(w) \cdot u = 0$.
 Both the base and the inductive cases are easy.
 This readily implies that for all $w \in \Sigma^{\le k}, \A(w) = 0$ if and only if $\eta \in X_k$.